tchtch/tchtch.github.io/_posts/2023-07-26-Lambda-Deployable-Zip-Package.md

 Organize Your Code: Arrange your Lambda function code and any necessary dependencies into a structured directory.
 Ensure that the main function's entry point is clearly defined.

 Zip the Files: Package the code and dependencies into a ZIP file.
 It's essential to avoid including any unnecessary directories or absolute paths to prevent deployment issues.

-To automate packaging your python code lambda function , I wrote the following bash script to help me automate the process in my local dev env:
+To automate the process, I wrote the following bash script run in a local dev env (laptop, Desktop, VM, WSL...)linux machine:

 [Source in Github](https://github.com/tchtch/Bash_Scripts/blob/main/build_lambda_function_zip_file.sh)